 - Kathy Weitze, President, Fall River Inc. -

 We are excited to hear more about your event.
 Please feel free to reach out for a custom proposal or with any questions that you might have.

 James grew up in the meat-and-potatoes world of rural Kansas, raised by his mother and grandparents -- wonderful cooks, bakers, gardeners, and storytellers all.
 Since boyhood, James has always been an avid advocate of food and fun.
 After studying classics at the University of Kansas, he drummed for the nearly-famous rock-and-roll band, The Hefners.
-Then came culinary studies in New England, a 3-year run as head chef of Portland Public Schools’ ground-breaking farm-to-school pilot project, and plenty of cheddar-peddling alongside nationally acclaimed cheese-mongers Steve Jones and Sasha Davies.
+Then came culinary studies in New England, a 3-year run as head chef of Portland Public Schools’ ground-breaking farm-to-school pilot project, and plenty of cheddar-peddling alongside nationally acclaimed cheese-mongers Steve Jones, Greg Hessel, and Sasha Davies.

 James has an excellent palate, refined tastes, a knack for menu writing, and an eye for design.
 James leads our team with a passion for empowering his colleagues to bring their best ideas to the table and loves nothing more than to see their talents shine.
-James’s interests outside of Devil's Food include tennis, ping-pong, hiking, Japanese gardening, restaurants, cocktails, Ivy-Style clothes, Vespa, listening to records, and spending time with his friends, family, and felines.
-He and his wife Becky are proud parents of another budding foodie, their 3 year-old son, Riley.
+James’s interests outside of Devil's Food include racquet sports, hiking, Japanese gardening, restaurants, wine & cocktails, Ivy-Style clothes, Vespa, listening to records, and spending time with his friends, family, and feline.
+He and his wife Becky are proud parents of two precocious young boys: Riley (6) and Laurence (2).